 - Use one part bleach to four parts water to disinfect and clean your garden tools

 Protect plants from slugs, snails and Japanese beetles.

 Spider mites, another common pest, can be difficult to remove.
-Leaving a matt of webbing over plants, large infestations are best pruned away.
+Leaving a mat of webbing over plants, large infestations are best pruned away.
 Smaller infestations can be treated by washing away the pests or by wiping the foliage with neem oil.

 With a little care, hollyhocks can add color and structure to a floral summer garden.
 Despite their elegant appearance these are pleasingly robust plants that are also popular with pollinators.

-Capable of reaching up to 10 ft in height hollyhocks are a stately addition to the back of a flower bed.
+Capable of reaching up to 10 ft in height, hollyhocks are a stately addition to the back of a flower bed.
 The blooms look particularly attractive when planted alongside other ornamental plants such as dianthus, phlox, roses, clematis, dahlia and larkspur.
 In addition to adding drama and color to the garden hollyhocks also attract hummingbirds and butterflies to the garden.